cont-kolomeets/island-break/README.md

 # How to start the game

-Execute Flash Player from `bin/flashplayer.exe` and drop the file `bin/Island Break.swf` to the player.
+Execute Flash Player from `release/flashplayer.exe` and drop the file `bin/Island Break v0.1.swf` into the player.

 # Screenshots